 The most robust written information historians have on the origins of the French Market comes from the mid to late nineteenth century.
 As tourism increased throughout New Orleans, so did art and newspaper articles on the French Market.
 Most of these newspaper articles play into stereotypes and create negative depictions of the Native people.
 Some sources, however, do describe the wares and foods the Natives sold including Gumbo, fish, fruits and vegetables, and woven baskets.

 In more recent years, the “New Orleans French Market Board sought assistance from the Louisiana Office of Indian Affairs to involve American Indians in celebrating the two-hundred-year anniversary of the market’s official beginning.”
-The New Orleans bi-centennial celebration committee recognized, once again, recognized the Natives’ contributions to the French Market’s history.
+The New Orleans bi-centennial celebration committee recognized the Natives’ contributions to the French Market’s history.